 However, sports that require continuous exertion, especially in cold dry air, such as ice hockey, ice skating, cross-country skiing, cycling, long-distance running, basketball, and soccer, have a higher likelihood of causing EIB symptoms.

 Exercise Induced Asthma is a condition characterized by the narrowing or squeezing of the airways during physical activity.
-Consult with Shirley Herr, PA-C to evaluate your symptoms.CALL FOR APPOINTMENT
+Consult with Dr. Reichmuth to evaluate your symptoms.REQUEST AN APPOINTMENT

 Diagnosis of EIB